Mastering real estate terms: A quick guide

 Real estate glossary for buying property

-Whether you want to purchase a property or invest in one for the long-term, it pays to know real estate terminologies that come with property sales.
-Here is some real estate terminology for beginner agents and new buyers:
+Whether you want to purchase a property or invest in one for the long term, it pays to know the real estate terminologies that come with property sales.

 Equity